ovcharovvladimir/Prysm/contracts/voter-registration-contract/deployVRC/README.md

 To use UTC JSON with IPC:
 ```
 bazel run //deployVRC --\
-  --ipcPath /path/to/your/gess.ipc \
+  --ipcPath /path/to/your/geth.ipc \
-  --UTCPath /path/to/your/keystore/UTCJSON \
+  --keystoreUTCPath /path/to/your/keystore/UTCJSON \
   --passwordFile /path/to/your/password.txt
 ```